|

 ecowise

-Looking for a non toxic exercise ball that’s free of BPA, phthalates, and other toxins?
+Looking for a non-toxic exercise ball that’s free of BPA, phthalates, and other toxins?

-But I’ll be honest, there isn’t a 100% nontoxic exercise ball that also performs identically to conventional ones.
-But there are options available made from materials that are more environmentally friendly.
+But to be honest, there isn’t a 100% non-toxic exercise ball that performs identically to conventional ones.

 And if you want options for other safe workout gear, don’t miss our article on non-toxic exercise equipment.